RetroRenting: An Online Policy for Service Caching at the Edge: Proofs

 \subsection{Proof of Theorem \ref{thm:TTL_stochastic_theorem}}

 \begin{IEEEproof}[Proof of Lemma \ref{lemma:TTLstochastic}] We compute the expectation of the cost incurred by the TTL policy in time-slot $t$.
 Let $G$ be the event that there are no arrivals in time-slots $\max\{t-L,1\}$ to $t-1$.
-Under Assumption \ref{assum_stochastic}, $\mathbb{P}(G) = p_0^{\min\{L,t-1\}}.$ For the TTL policy, conditioned on $G$, the service is not cached at the beginning of time-slot $t$ and all requests received in time-slot $t$ are forwarded to the back-end server.
+Under Assumption \ref{assum_stochastic}, $\mathbb{P}(G) = p_0^{\min\{L,t-1\}}.$ For the TTL policy, conditioned on $G$, the service is not hosted at the beginning of time-slot $t$ and all requests received in time-slot $t$ are forwarded to the back-end server.
 In addition, the service is fetched if at least one request is received in time-slot $t$.
-It follows that $ \mathbb{E}[C_t^{\text{TTL}}] = M(1-p_0) + \nu. $ If the service is cached in time-slot $t$, the TTL policy pays a rent cost of $c$ and up to $\kappa$ results are served at the edge.
+It follows that $\mathbb{E}[C_t^{\text{TTL}}] = M(1-p_0) + \nu.$\\ If the service is hosted at the edge in time-slot $t$, the TTL policy pays a rent cost of $R_t$ and up to $\kappa$ results are served at the edge.
 The remaining requests are forwarded to the back-end server.
 It follows that

-Note that
+Note that $\mathbb{E}[C_t^{\text{TTL}}] = \mathbb{E}[C_t^{\text{TTL}}|G] \mathbb{P}(G) + \mathbb{E}[C_t^{\text{TTL}}|G^c] \mathbb{P}(G^c)=(M(1-p_0)+\nu) p_0^{\min\{L,t-1\}} + (c + \nu-\mu) (1-p_0^{\min\{L,t-1\}}). $